The price of security

 New Zealand played a small but useful part in the British Empire’s war effort.
 The defeat of the Central Powers in late 1918 ensured New Zealand’s physical and economic security.

 New Zealand farmers enjoyed the benefits of relatively good prices for their produce under commandeer arrangements.
-But the price of security was high: more than 18,000 New Zealanders were killed while serving overseas.
+But the price of security was high: more than 18,000 New Zealanders died as a result of their service overseas.

 The war had a major impact on constitutional arrangements within the British Empire, and it affected New Zealand’s international status.
-Tentative moves had been made before the war to involve the self-governing dominions in imperial decision-making.
-This process was accelerated by their contribution to the empire’s war effort.
-An Imperial War Conference was called in 1917 and an Imperial War Cabinet was established.
+There had been tentative moves before the war to involve the self-governing dominions in imperial decision-making.
+This process accelerated because of their contribution to the empire’s war effort.
+An Imperial War Conference was held in 1917 and an Imperial War Cabinet was established.
 The dominions saw such events as foreshadowing a more co-operative post-war imperial system.

 The First World War seemed to have further strengthened the British Empire.
 Imperial resources were successfully marshalled in the common cause, and the empire’s territory was extended by the acquisition of German and Turkish colonies in Africa, the Middle East and the Pacific (as mandates of the League of Nations).